HOA laws — Ohio

 What are the HOA fine limits in Ohio?

-How do I dispute an HOA fine in Ohio?
+How do I dispute an HOA fine or violation in Ohio?

-Can my HOA foreclose on my home in Ohio?
+Can an HOA foreclose on my home in Ohio over unpaid fines or dues?

 Is mediation required for HOA disputes in Ohio?